giving with meaning: 2017 holiday gift guide

 Each of these questions helps me narrow down my choices and personalize each gift I'm planning to give so that it is meaningful and thoughtful.
 Thinking about gift-giving in this way, especially during a season that can sometimes be draining or distracting, helps me say to someone, "I know and care for you, and I pay attention to what you say and do.
 In my life, you matter!"

-So, with that in mind, I'm excited to share with you the first ever Giving with Meaning: Holiday Gift Guide!
-This guide is full of some of my favorite things that I'm giving this year (and some that were given to me!), and I hope it helps inspire you in your own shopping!
+So, with that in mind, I'm excited to share the 2017 Giving with Meaning: Holiday Gift Guide!
+This guide is full of some of my favorite things, and I hope it helps inspire you in your own shopping!

-For someone who is having a baby this year...
+For someone who had a baby last year...

-For someone who has moved away from home...
+For someone who just bought a new home...

 For someone who seems to have everything...

 The concept is genius - pick the box design, pick the little item to be placed inside, write your message and it is sent off to your most unsuspecting friend.
-This one with silver and gold confetti would be perfect for helping to ring in the New Year!
+These cute socks would be perfect for encouraging a friend preparing for a big event!

 I hope this Giving with Meaning: Holiday Gift Guide helps you navigate this gift-giving season!
 I'd love to know - how do you approach your own gift-giving at the holidays?
 What are some of the most meaningful gifts you've received?
 Share your thoughts in the comments!